microdotblog/indie-microblogging/Part 5/Your blog.md

 I think that is common.
 You sometimes see Mastodon instances simply go away, or people move to a new Mastodon instance, which changes their username.
 The fediverse feels a little fragile because most Mastodon users are using someone's instance without thinking much about their long-term identity on the web.

+Later, as the chaos with Elon’s takeover of Twitter was causing users to move to Mastodon, Jason brought `Zeppelin.flights` back online.
+More people were ready to use it, and he could jump back into the fediverse with the same domain name.
+That’s the value of owning your own space.

 Mastodon prioritizes a federated network.
 Micro.blog takes a hybrid approach: distributed where it’s most important, content on your own site at your own domain name, but centralized where we can make it easier to use.

 People are _always_ looking for a Twitter alternative.
 When they think they might have finally found a viable one, they get excited.